aimat-lab/gcnn_keras/README.md

 In order to input batched tensors of variable length with keras, either zero-padding plus masking or ragged and sparse tensors can be used.
 Depending on the task those representations can be combined by casting from one to the other.
-Morover for more flexibility, a dataloader from tf.keras.utils.Sequence is often used used.
+Morover for more flexibility, a dataloader from `tf.keras.utils.Sequence` is often used used.
-Here,
+Here, the input forms below are most suitable.
+Tools for converting numpy or scipy arrays are found in [utils](kgcnn/data/utils.py)

 * Ragged Tensor:
 Here the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` are given by ragged tensors with ragged dimension `(None,)`.